astaba/ostep-homework/ch08-cpu-sched-mlfq/README.md

+# Multi Level Feedback Queue Simulation

 This program, `mlfq.py`, allows you to see how the MLFQ scheduler presented in this chapter behaves.
 As before, you can use this to generate problems for yourself using random seeds, or use it to construct a carefully-designed experiment to see how MLFQ works under different circumstances.
 To run the program, type:

 ```sh
 prompt> ./mlfq.py
 ```

+## Help

 Use the help flag (-h) to see the options: